 - Students are expected to maintain their moral integrity within personal relationships.
-Sexual relationships of any type outside of marriage as defined in Scripture (Gen. 2:18-24) are not tolerated. - Students are to refrain from inappropriate physical contact that is sexually sensual, whether on or off campus.

-- Visiting the residence hall lobbies of the opposite sex is restricted to posted times.
+Sexual relationships of any type outside of marriage as defined in Scripture (Gen. 2:18-24) are not tolerated. - Students are to refrain from inappropriate physical contact that is sexually sensual in nature, whether on or off campus. - Visiting the residence hall lobbies of the opposite sex is restricted to posted times.
 Except for visitation hours in lobbies, students are not allowed to enter a residence hall of the opposite sex without permission of authorized college personnel.
-Students should not go to (or through) the windows of residence halls occupied by the opposite sex. - Students may not be alone with a member of the opposite sex in a private place.
+Students should not go to (or through) the windows of residence halls occupied by the opposite sex.